 Closing the Guide to Europe’s Hostels

-What a coverage!
+What coverage!
 If you weren’t feeling the vibe of staying in hostels in Europe before, I bet you are now.

 If all you’re seeking is the typical European backpacking hostel experience, that’s easy… Super easy.
 And you’ll have an awesome time too!
 Just because a lot of the classical capitals are tourist traps doesn’t mean they aren’t also filled with culture, history, and secrets to unearth from beneath the grime.

 But, as I hope I’ve made clear, Europe is big and filled with countries I often even forget are countries.
 Just check out Eurovision!
 You wanna talk about bananas, there’re your goddamn bananas!

 So go out there and get exploring: it’s a big continent.
 From the trance of Berlin to the trees of the Balkans, there is a lot to see.
 And since you’ll be exploring some of Europe’s finest hostel offerings, you’re going to meet a lot of fantastic humans too!

 I’d even be so bold as to say that you’re probably going to make some friends.
 Just gotta head on down to ye olde inn – the backpacker hostel.